miki-yuasa/intern-coding-tasks/README.md

 English and Japanese statements are available.
 The overview of the problems is as follows.

+## 2020
+The problem in 2020 consists of "coding task" and "survey task".

 ## 2019
 The problem set in 2019 consists of six themes.
 Each applicant needed to choose one of them according to the theme they have chosen.